logo

 Click directly on visuals

 Filter panels are a tax on exploration.
 Every slicer a user adjusts before seeing an answer is a moment where they might give up.
 In an Interactive report, the charts are the navigation.
-Click once.
-The whole page responds.
+Click once and two things happen: the whole page updates to match, and the clicked visual goes one level deeper in the hierarchy.

 Stage 04